crate mould,turnover box mould

-The crate mould is with reasonable structure, reliable operation, easy molding process control, crate quality assurance.
+The crate mould has reasonable structure, reliable operation, easy molding process control, crate quality assurance.

 Using hot-runner system technology to improve the quality of plastic parts, reduce production costs and save time.

-Plastic crate owns the features like anti-bending, anti-aging,heavy loading, tensile resistant, compression resistant, tearing resistant, high temperature resistant and so on.
+Plastic crate owns the features like anti-bending, anti-aging, heavy loading, tensile resistance, compression resistant, tearing resistance, high-temperature resistance and so on.

 Often, these Crate Dimensions are large and also require good mechanical properties, low-temperature performance and durability.

-To meet these requirements, HDPE is used as a raw material and design a number of criss-crossing ribs on the outer surface and the bottom of the plastic crates, in order to increase its strength and stiffness.
+HDPE is used as raw material to meet these requirements and designs some crisscrossing ribs on the outer surface and the bottom of the plastic crates to increase its strength and stiffness.

 If you adopt point gate molds which require a three-plate structure, sequence and automatic stripping off the gate, etc., this kind of crate mould is with complex structure, large dimensions, long processing manufacture…

 - plastic crate mould